alwinb/tiny-html-lexer/README.md

-A tiny HTML5 lexer
+A Tiny HTML5 lexer
 ==================

 [![NPM version][npm-image]][npm-url]

-A **tiny** standard compliant HTML5 lexer/ chunker.
+A **tiny** standard compliant HTML5 lexer and tokeniser.
-The minified bundle is currently **6.3k** bytes.
+The minified bundle is currently **6.9k** bytes.
 Its small size should make it ideal for client side usage.

-The chunker preserves all input characters, so it is suitable for building a syntax highlighter or html editor on top of it as well, if you like.
+The chunker preserves all input characters, so it is suitable for building a syntax highlighter or html editor on top of it as well.
 It is lazy/ on demand, so it does not unnecessarily buffer chunks.
 You can see a simple example/ of it running in the browser [here][1].

 I would love for someone to build a tiny template language with it.